An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Examples

 We can easily compute the moment statistics of the Sato-Tate group, but we see an interesting phenomenon when attempting to compare these to the numerical moments coming from the curve $C_{15}$.
 Recall from Section \ref{sec:DegeneracyST} that, in general, $\ST(A)/\ST^0(A) \simeq \Gal(L/F)$, where $L$ is the minimal Galois extension of of $F$ for which $\ST(A_L)$ is connected.
 We saw in Section \ref{sec:Example9} that for $J_9$ the field $L$ is exactly the endomorphism field of the variety.
 However that is not the case for $J_{15}$ -- we need a degree 2 extension of $\Q(\zeta_{15})$.

 We get our first hint that we may need a larger field by examining the moment statistics in Table \ref{table:momemntsJ15zeta15}.
-The numerical moments were computed over the field $\Q(\zeta_{15})$ for primes $p<2^{32}$ by Sutherland \cite{SutherlandEmail}
+The numerical moments were computed over the field $\Q(\zeta_{15})$ for primes $p<2^{32}$ by Sutherland \cite{SutherlandEmail} using an algorithm described in \cite{HarveySuth2014} and \cite{HarveySuth2016}.
+Note that the values of the $a_1$-moments were rounded in order to fit the values in the table.

-We quickly see that these moment statistics do not match -- the errors for $M_4$ and $M_6$ are quite large and are not consistent with the errors for the odd moments.
+We quickly see that these moment statistics do not match -- the errors for $M_4$ and $M_6$ are much larger than we would expect for the Sato-Tate group of the abelian variety.

 We can use a technique developed in \cite{zywina2020determining} to gain information about the field $L$ -- we will describe the strategy as it applies to the abelien variety $J_{15}$.
 For a prime $p\equiv 1 \pmod{15}$, we form the group $\Phi_{J_{15},p}$ generated by the set of roots in $\overline \Q$ of the Frobenious polynomial of $J_{15}$.
 If the group $\Phi_{J_{15},p}$ is torsion-free then $p$ splits completely in $L$ (see Section 1.5 of \cite{zywina2020determining}).
 By computing this group for many primes, it appears that roughly half of the primes congruent to 1 modulo 15 split completely in $L$ (there is Magma code to assist with these computations available at \cite{ZywinaGithub}).
 This indicates that $L$ is a degree 2 extension of the CM field $\Q(\zeta_{15})$.